msobanjo/courseware/topics/jenkins/modules/scm/README.md

 ### Upload the Provided Code
 Upload the code found in the `frontend`, `backend` and `database` folders in this module to these repositories that you created.
+You can do this by initializing the folders as Git repositories and then configuring your GitHub repositories as remotes.

 ### Create the Jenkins Jobs
 You will need a Jenkins job for each GitHub repository; `frontend`, `backend` and `database`.